2A5F/shadow/README.md

   - `abstract`
     - type: `boolean`
     - default: `false`

-    Unless you know what you are doing, don't modify this

     it change the location of the #shadow-root
     it should not be dynamically changed